brandonwatts/Capstone/README.md

 python -m spacy validate
 ```

-To rul all the tests (integration and unit) run the following command:
+To run all the tests (integration and unit) run the following command:

 ```
 python run_tests.py